hanabi/hanabi.github.io/misc/BGA.md

 ### Clue Focus on Retouched Cards - Changed

 - When multiple cards are "touched" by a clue, it typically only means to play one card.
 We call that card the *focus* of the clue.
-- On BGA, the focus can either be on the "brand new" card, or a card that is "filled in".
+- On BGA, the focus can either be on the "new" card, or a card that is "filled in".
 Typically, if a filled in card looks like it is playable, then that is the focus.
 For example, in a Rainbow game:
   - Red 1 is played on the stacks.
   - Alice has a card in her hand clued with number 2.
-  - Bob clues Alice red, filling in the 2 with red and also touching a brand new card on her newest slot.
+  - Bob clues Alice red, filling in the 2 with red and also touching a new card on her newest slot.
   - Alice plays the "filled-in" card as the focus of the clue, and holds on to the other red card for later.
 - Furthermore, on BGA, clues given similar to the one in the example above can **also** mean to play both cards, depending on the situation. (i.e. Alice plays red 2 and then plays red 3.)
 - In our group, **the focus of the clue is always on card that did not have any clues on it already**.
-(We refer to this as the **brand new card introduced**.)
+(We refer to this as the **new card introduced**.)
 In the previous example, Alice should play her newest card as either red 2 or rainbow 1.
 She is promised nothing about her other red card, meaning that it can be either red 2 or rainbow 2.
 - Why do this?
 Having this convention makes it extremely clear exactly what card is being talked about in almost all situations - **no guesswork involved**.

 ### Chop-Focus - Added